michaeldavidvinc1/boilerplate-node-express-prisma/README.md

 ## 🌟 Introduction

-Welcome to the Express TypeScript Boilerplate 2024 – a streamlined, efficient, and scalable foundation for building powerful backend services with modern tools and practices in Express.js and TypeScript.
+Welcome to Boilerplate Express Prisma 2025 – a powerful, efficient, and scalable foundation for building backend services using Express.js and TypeScript, following modern best practices and technologies. 🚀

 ## 💡 Motivation